Social media is a great, free way to network with your academic community

 You can join groups.

 For academics who want to blog, but aren’t prepared to host and manage a website, I recommend LinkedIn most.
+You can share long-form content as articles.

 LinkedIn profiles and articles are mapped by Google regularly.
 So it’s a great alternative for making an impact.